 Organic traffic – which is when customers find you on Google, Bing, DuckDuckGo, or any other search engine – is harder to come by initially, but it should be the bread and butter for most businesses once their site has bedded in.

 Search engine optimisation isn’t rocket science, but it does involve logic, a strong knowledge of the latest industry developments, and increasingly an ability to write strong copy.
-Rather than tell you about all the different aspects of it here, we have a page dedicated to our SEO services and packages.

 Think Design is a boutique digital agency based in Manchester.
 If your website is struggling to attract customers, give us a call on (0161) 507 2410 or email email@example.com to discuss your SEO options.